 Introduction

-The aim of this paper is to study the educational and occupational achievement of members of second-generation ethnic minority groups in England, whether they are subject to similar class effects as those from the majority group, and whether there are specific ethnic penalties in their educational trajectory from compulsory schooling to higher education and furthermore into the labour market.
+The aim of this paper is to study the educational and occupational achievement of members of second-generation ethnic minority groups in England, whether they are subject to similar class effects as those from the majority group, and whether there are specific ethnic penalties in their educational trajectory from compulsory schooling to higher education and furthermore in their early careers in the labour market.
 Sociologists have conducted many studies on how family origins affect children’s educational and occupational attainment in Britain.
-Most of the studies are focused on educational attainment in compulsory schooling and progression to A-Level study given prior academic performance.
-Yet, little research is available that combines insights from both social mobility and ethnic studies traditions to examine the entire educational trajectories from compulsory schooling through A-Level studies to higher education, and furthermore the labour market position after completion of education, and the underlying socio-economic-cultural factors in terms of parental class, ethnicity and gender that shape the trajectories.
-This paper seeks to fill the gap.
+Most of the studies are focused on educational attainment in compulsory schooling and progression to A-Level study given the prior academic performance.
+Yet, little research is available that combines insights from both social mobility and ethnic studies traditions to examine the entire educational trajectories from compulsory schooling through A-Level studies to higher education, and furthermore into the labour-market position after completion of education, and to interrogate the underlying socio-economic-cultural factors at the individual and community levels in terms of parental class, gender and ethnicity on the one hand, and school-level deprivation and diversity on the other, that shape the trajectories.
+This paper seeks to make a contribution to knowledge in this respect.

 The paper is structured as follows.
 In the next section, we give a brief account of the sociological analyses on educational and occupational attainment, with particular attention to research on primary and secondary effects, and on ethnic penalty and premia.
-We show that while many studies have examined the class effects on educational and occupational attainment, little research is available on parental class, ethnicity and gender effects simultaneously, let alone on the entire educational trajectory from GCSE performance to higher education attendance, and going beyond this into the labour market position of the respondent’s early career life.
+We show that while many studies have examined the class effects in broad terms on the transition to A-Level studies, no research is currently available that links family class, gender and ethnicity, and also contextual influences to pupils’ performances and transitions in the entire educational journey and moves further afield into labour-market positions.
 After that, we present data and analyses.
 The paper will conclude with some discussion.

 Literature review

 Sociologists concerned with social inequality have conducted much research on educational and social mobility.
-They wish to find out how family condition in terms of parental class, education and income in combination with other ascribed characteristics such as gender and ethnicity affects people’s opportunities and outcomes in educational and occupational attainment.
-Yet, as Li and Heath (2016) point out, whilst sharing the same goal of investigating social inequality, mainstream sociologists and ethnic studies scholars have largely travelled on separate tracks, with the former concerned with class effects and the latter on ethnic penalties.
+They wish to find out how family condition in terms of parental class, education and income either singularly or in combination with other ascribed characteristics such as gender and ethnicity affects people’s opportunities and outcomes in educational and occupational attainment.
+Yet, as Li and Heath (2016) point out, whilst sharing the same goal of investigating social inequality, mainstream sociologists and ethnic studies scholars have largely travelled on separate tracks, with the former concerned with class effects and the latter with ethnic penalties (and, more recently, ethnic premia, see Heath and Brinbaum, 2014).